Using an employer of record in Colombia

 2) Does an EOR help with Colombian tax filings?

-Yes.
-A Colombia EOR can process employee pay, handle required deductions, and submit taxes and social contributions according to Colombian regulations.
+.
+A Colombia EOR can offer support with processing employee pay, handling required deductions, and submitting taxes and social contributions according to Colombian regulations.

 3) What are the mandatory benefits for Colombian employees?